inab/bioconda-importer/README.md

 >
 > Use `host.docker.internal` instead of `localhost` in the container to reach local services.
 For instance, to connect to a local MongoDB, use the string `host.docker.internal:27017`.

-> :bulb: **Using docker-compose**
-> To overwrite the entrypoint, use `entrypoint`, not `command`.

 ### Option 2 - Native

 1. Clone this repository.
 2. Install Mamba.
-    > conda can be used instead of mamba, but [`bioconda-utils`](https://anaconda.org/bioconda/bioconda-utils) is a very big package and conda can run out of memory when trying to install it.
+    > ❗️ conda can be used instead of mamba, but [`bioconda-utils`](https://anaconda.org/bioconda/bioconda-utils) is a very big package and conda can run out of memory when trying to install it.

 3. Install Python =< 3.7.
-    > Python 3.7 is not supported by Apple M1 chips.
+    > ❗️ Python 3.7 is not supported by Apple M1 chips.

 3. Create the environment and install the dependencies ([`bioconda-utils`](https://anaconda.org/bioconda/bioconda-utils) conda package and Python packages in `requirements.txt`)